Immunodynamics-Engel-Lab/msiflow/README.md

 ## System requirements
 ### Hardware
 The hardware requirements depend on the data size.
-The [example data](https://doi.org/10.5281/zenodo.11913042) for most workflows (except MSI pre-processing and segmentation) can be processed on a computer with 8 GB RAM.
+The [example data](https://doi.org/10.5281/zenodo.11913042) for most workflows (except MSI pre-processing and segmentation) and the [demo data](https://github.com/Immunodynamics-Engel-Lab/msiflow/tree/main/demo/data) can be processed on a computer with 16 GB RAM.
 The example data for MSI pre-processing and segmentation requires at least 120 GB RAM.
 ### Software
 All software dependencies and versions are listed in the [requirements.txt](https://github.com/Immunodynamics-Engel-Lab/msiflow/blob/main/requirements.txt) and can be installed via pip for local execution (see installation instructions above).
 The software has been tested on Ubuntu 20.04.6 LTS.